 Admittedly, there will be times when you want Irish coffee but also want something a little less complicated.
 In that case, turn to the pour-and-drink Irish winter recipe.

-For this hot cocktail, you'll pour a shot of Jameson and accent it with equal pours of Kahlúa and your favorite Irish cream.
+For this hot cocktail, pour a shot of Jameson and accent it with equal pours of Kahlúa and your favorite Irish cream.
 The liqueur combination acts as a creamer while enhancing the drink with a sweeter coffee flavor.
-It's incredibly simple and that's why we like it.

 04 of 10

 The French connection series of cocktails are made with cognac and amaretto.
-You can enjoy this soothing combination straight or mix it into a cup of strong, black coffee to create the French connection coffee, otherwise known as the café amore.
+Enjoy this soothing combination straight or mix it into a cup of strong, black coffee to create the French connection coffee, otherwise known as the café amore.

 You can adjust the ratio of the two liquors for this recipe.
 The more amaretto you pour, the sweeter it will be, though many people prefer the even pour.
 You can even deck it out with whipped cream and shaved almonds if you like.Continue to 5 of 10 below.